mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 The running time is about 5 minutes, which is mainly occupied by operator compilation.
 The actual training time is within 20 seconds.
 You can use `ps -ef | grep pytest` to monitor task processes.

-Log files are saved in the `device` directory.
+Log files are saved in the `device0`,`device1`... directory.
 The `env.log` file records environment variable information.
 The `train.log` file records the loss function information.
 The following is an example:

 ```text
 epoch: 1 step: 156, loss is 2.0084016